 Where the real difference between us might lie is in whether or not you are living eyes and heart wide open.

 It isn’t so much the circumstances as our willingness to listen and learn that determines our joy or peace in life.
-It is our willingness to shift our mindset, to loosen our grip and open ourselves up to amazing possibilities and gifts along the way that holds power to propel us into far greater health and joy.
+It is our willingness to shift our mindset, to loosen our grip and open ourselves up to amazing possibility and small gifts along the way that holds power to propel us into far greater health and joy.

 Every client or customer is an opportunity to learn, to pour out kindness, to peer into the soul of another human being.